Although they bear a close resemblance, it is possible to differentiate the two based on some factors.

-Cockroaches come to your house in search of food, water and warmth.
+Cockroaches come to your house in search of food, water, and warmth.
 So, effective prevention measures must be geared towards eliminating anything that attracts roaches.
 Below are some tips for preventing cockroach infestation.

 - Keep your house clean and free from spilled food or crumbs.

-- Always keep your utensils clean
+- Always keep your utensils clean.

-- Dispose garbage regularly
+- Dispose of garbage regularly.

-- Dustbins should have tight-fitting lids
+- Dustbins should have tight-fitting lids.

 - Clean your sink after use to eliminate food particles